-Example: Allen worked for Silverstone for 6 weeks and quit.
-He was rehired 8 weeks later.
-Allen's employer does not need to reinstate Allen's coverage, and can treat him as a new employee.
+Example: Allen worked for Silverstone for six weeks and quit, then was rehired eight weeks later.

+Allen's employer does not need to reinstate Allen's coverage and can treat him as a new employee.

-Q106: Are there special rules for employees of educational institutions?
+Q101: Are there special rules for employees of educational institutions?

 A106: Employees of educational institutions (whether public or private, and from primary through university level) cannot have breaks in service of four to 26 weeks counted against them when measuring hours.
-Employers may either disregard the breaks or assume the employee continued to work his or her usual schedule during summer break.
-The IRS has confirmed that there is no 501-hour limit on hours of service required to be credited to an employee on account of a continuous period of time during which the employee performs no service, if the hours would otherwise qualify as hours of service (such as for a leave of absence).
+Employers may either disregard the breaks or assume the employee continued to work their usual schedule during summer break.
+There is no 501-hour limit on hours of service required to be credited to an employee on account of a continuous period of time during which the employee performs no service, if the hours would otherwise qualify as hours of service (such as for a leave of absence).